The geometry of the moduli space of odd spin curves

 The set of odd theta-characteristics on a general curve $C$ of genus $g$ is in bijection with the set $\theta(C)$ of \emph{theta hyperplanes} $H\in (\PP^{g-1})^{\vee}$ everywhere tangent to the canonically embedded curve $C\stackrel{|K_C|}\hookrightarrow \PP^{g-1}$.
-Even though the geometry and the intricate combinatorics of $\theta(C)$ have been studied classically, see \cite{Dol}, \cite{DK} for a modern account, it was only recently proved in \cite{CS} that one can reconstruct a general curve $[C]\in \cM_g$ from the hyperplane configuration $\theta(C)$.
+Even though the geometry and the intricate combinatorics of $\theta(C)$ have been studied classically, see \cite{Dol}, \cite{DK} for a modern account, it has only been recently proved in \cite{CS} that one can reconstruct a general curve $[C]\in \cM_g$ from the hyperplane configuration $\theta(C)$.

-Odd theta-characteristics form a moduli space $\pi:\cS_g^-\rightarrow \cM_g$ which is an \'etale cover of degree $2^{g-1}(2^g-1)$.
+Odd theta-characteristics form a moduli space $\pi:\cS_g^-\rightarrow \cM_g$.
+At the level of stacks, $\pi$ is an \'etale cover of degree $2^{g-1}(2^g-1)$.
 The normalization of $\mm_g$ in the function field of $\cS_g^-$ gives rise to a finite covering $\pi:\ss_g^-\rightarrow \mm_g$.
 Furthermore, $\ss_g^-$ has a modular meaning being isomorphic to the coarse moduli space of the Deligne-Mumford stack of odd stable spin curves, cf. \cite{C}, \cite{CCC}, \cite{AJ}.
 The map $\pi$ is branched along the boundary of $\mm_g$ and one expects $K_{\ss_g^-}$ to enjoy better positivity properties than $K_{\mm_g}$.